BabkinAleksandr/count-lines/README.md

 ## Linezz

-Simple, fast and light tool for counting code lines in entire directory (with subdirs).
+Simple, fast and light tool for counting code lines in entire directory (with subdirs) or just a file.

 **Compatible with Node.js 10.x +**